 Requisites

-- tested w/ RPi B+
+• tested with RPi B+

-- should works with all version
+• should work with all versions

-- an I2C Device
+• An I²C Device

 Compile Device IO